-At St Matthew Academy Primary we teach English through the use of high quality texts that link to our topic for the half term.
-We use fantastic books as a starting point for our learning and develop our understanding of these texts through our English and IPC curriculum.
-All children take part in a range of English activities every week including drama, speaking and listening activities, storytimes, handwriting practice, spelling and grammar lessons as well as the more traditional English lessons.
+At St Matthew Academy Primary we teach English through the use of high quality texts that link to our topic for the half-term.
+We use fantastic books as a starting point for our learning and develop our understanding of these texts through our English curriculum.

 We have Phonics, Book and Newspaper Clubs running after school and during lunchtimes to give children another opportunity to enjoy developing their literacy skills, and throughout the year we take part in a range of additional literacy focused activities such as National Book Week.

 Click here to see samples of our writing work